emeric8549/Carabistouille/projects/minesweeper-rl/README.md

     - create different agents (Q-learning, DQN, ...)
     - correct rendering when n_episodes > 1 (for now, user should put rendering at human only with 1 episode)
     - change the train function to use it with any agent (currently random actions)
+    - use buffer to replay previous episodes to avoid memory loss